lingtalfi/Light/doc/pages/light-application-recommended-structure.md

 and which might be changed from time to time by the application maintainer.

 Practice revealed that the **data** part contains the configuration of plugins a particular plugin subscribes to.
+Those files are sometimes referred to as **nuggets**, as they hold a bit of the configuration of the services.
 So for instance, if plugin AAA subscribes to plugin Apple and plugin Banana, we will have a structure that looks like this: